 What would make the popular G Comp Wind mitts even better, you ask?
 Insulation, that’s what.
 Now get your favorite transformer gloves with bonus warmth, via PrimaLoft® Gold insulation.
 When you’re working hard and it’s reasonably temperate, the breathable Lycra gloves are all you need.
 But if the temperature drops or you hit a cold wind on the ridge, simply pull the overmitt out fr..

 Not so great for arc welding, these gloves are more about arcing turns.
-The Black Diamond Arc is a durable and dexterous solution for ventures when you are doing as much climbing as skiing.
+The Black Diamond Arc is a durable and dexterous solution for adventures where you are doing as much climbing as skiing.
 A great all around glove for anyone who tends to wear gloves out quickly and an even better glove for those that just want something that will perform.
-A Pittards Oil Tac leather palm gives you ..
+A Pittards Oil Tac leather palm gives y..

 The perfect spring glove.
 The G Tech Dry used a sophisticated Hipora® membrane make it waterproof yet breathable.
 This is ideal for ski mountaineering where you are in frequent contact with the snow while working hard.
 CAMP made the G Tech Dry with a flexible yet snug fit, and then added extra grippy pads on the palm, index finger, and thumb to give you ample dexterity while climbi..